Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 3\.
 Make a change in the test repository

-Add a new file or modify an existing file in the test directory and push a git to your GitHub repository:
+Add a new file or modify an existing file in the test directory and perform a `git push` to your GitHub repository:

 ```bash
 echo "Test from VPS user number 2" >> testfile.txt